Kitulo National Park

-By Railway: Through railway transport Tanzania-Zambia (TAZARA), Iyunga and Makambako stations
+By Railway: Through railway transport Tanzania-Zambia (TAZARA), Iyunga and Makambako stations.

 Songwe airport is an airport in the southern highlands region of Tanzania serving the city of Mbeya and the nearby regions.
 It is able to accommodate commercial jet traffic.
 The services of domestic flights are provided by Air Tanzania, Precision air, Fast jet and Tropical air.

-The plateau is characterized by three main vegetation types:
+The plateau has three main vegetation types: